Fast, effortless and 100% online.

 A shareholder is a person or a business who owns shares in a limited company.
 It’s possible to be the sole shareholder (so you own all of the shares) in your own company.
 You don’t necessarily need to have bought them.

 Yes – anyone can buy shares in a limited company if the shares are listed on an exchange.
 You’re considered a shareholder if:

 If you’re a sole trader, you’re not a shareholder in your business.
 This is because you and your business are one.
 But a limited company is a completely separate entity in which you can hold shares.

 If you’re in a business partnership, you’re also not classed as a shareholder.

-- if you’re in a business partnership.
-Partnerships are basically a way for self-employed people to work together.
-You’ll need to file a Self Assessment tax return both for yourself and the partnership, but you won’t have separate debts and assets.
+Partnerships are basically a way for sole traders to work together.
+Both you and your partner will need to file (separate) Self Assessment tax returns, but you won’t have separate debts and assets.

 Sign up for important updates, deadline reminders and basic tax hacks sent straight to your inbox.